inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

   subdistrict)
 - Join attribute data for administrative areas (hamlet, village, subdistrict)
-- Present damage and losse value using charts
+- Present damage and loss values using charts

 A **Damage and Loss Assessment (DaLA)** is usually created after a disaster.